ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 ```

 Those are the official engines developed for Ktor, but it is also possible to [create
-your own engines](/advanced/engines.html) and to provide custom configurations for them.
+your own engines](/advanced/engines.html) and provide custom configurations for them.
 {: .note}

 ## Available configuration parameters
 {: #available-config}

-There is a list of properties that Ktor understand out of the box and that you can
+There is a list of properties which Ktor understands out of the box and that you can
 pass from the command line or the HOCON file.

-**Switch** refers to command line arguments that you pass to the application, so you can, for example, change the binded port by:
+**Switch** refers to command line arguments that you pass to the application, so you can, for example, change the bound port by:

 `java -jar myapp-fatjar.jar -port=8080`